kevinwake/albert/README.md

-# Albert [DEPRECATED]
+# Albert

-Prototyping kit based on Pug/Jade, Bootstrap 4, Gulp and Browsersync.
+Prototyping kit based on Pug tamplates and Bootstrap framework.
+It uses Gulp and Browsersync for great developer experience.

 ## Getting started